Enterprise AI Is No Longer Optional

 Most organizations in your industry will make significant AI investments over the next three years.
 A small number will build a genuine, durable competitive advantage.
 The difference will not be the size of the budget.
 It will be whether someone held the strategy, the technology, and the human conditions for adoption simultaneously — and managed them as one system.

-You Did Not Fail Because of the Technology
+You Do Not Fail Because of the Technology

 The Three Variables